7twoduo/lambda/lessonb/success_criteria.md

 ✔ Locate and interpret CloudWatch logs
 ✔ Explain the request flow end-to-end
 ✔ Demonstrate that the system works even with missing or altered input

+Remember:

+“If it returns 200 but you can’t explain the logs, you didn’t finish the lab.”

+“If you wrote code but don’t know where the logs are, you are not operating — you are guessing.”

+“Cloud engineers don’t trust success.
+They verify it.”